zenitraM/malla/README.md

 # Malla

-Malla is an ([AI-built](./AI.md)) tool to log Meshtastic packets into a SQLite database and get some nice data insights from them.
+Malla (_Mesh_, in Spanish) is an ([AI-built](./AI.md)) tool that logs Meshtastic packets from an MQTT broker into a SQLite database and exposes a web UI to get some interesting data insights from them.

 ## Features